CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 plotdjr("path/to/your/GENfile.root","outputbase")
 ```

-This will give you three plots, called `outputbase_djr0.pdf`, `outputbase_djr1.pdf' and `outputbase_djr2.pdf`.
+This will give you three plots, called `outputbase_djr0.pdf`, `outputbase_djr1.pdf` and `outputbase_djr2.pdf`.
 For events produced up to two extra partons, only the first two of those plots are relevant.
 The third plot
 should be smooth by construction.
-You will need to run over about 50k (depending on the matching efficiency) events to get a DJR plot that has
+You will need to run over about 10-50k (depending on the matching efficiency) events to get a DJR plot that has
-low enough statistical fluctuations to be able to make a decision on the qcut the run.
+low enough statistical fluctuations to be able to make a decision on the qcut value to use.